jrremlinger/LC_ToxicOmega_Tools/README.md

 Arguments:
 * List Name: Which list to view.
 Supports "players", "items", "enemy/enemies", "codes", and "wp/waypoints".
+* Page Number: What page of the given list should be displayed.

 Example: "li e" will list page one every enemy that is currently spawned and active in the scene.
 In most situations simply using "list" on its own to show the full GUI is more useful.
 </details>